Easy Drawing Ideas for Beginners: Drawing Tips and Inspiration Lists for Artists

 Drawing details is about observation.
 Looking for patterns of lights and darks.
 If you are drawing a glass of water, where is the brightest spot?
 What value should the water be?
 What shape is the shadow?
 Is there a shadow to see, or does the light pass right through the water?
 The more questions you can ask yourself as you draw the more informed your drawings will become.

 Drawing is a fun and rewarding hobby, but it does require practice!
 I hope you will give it a go.
-Choose a subject from easy drawings ideas list above and jump right in.
+Choose a subject from the easy drawings ideas list above and jump right in.

 Top courses in Drawing